dtr-org/unit-e/doc/README.md

-UnitE Core
+unit-e
 =============

 Setup
 ---------------------
-UnitE Core is the original UnitE client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of UnitE transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+unit-e is the original Unit-e client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Unit-e transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download UnitE Core, visit [bitcoincore.org](https://bitcoincore.org/en/releases/).
+To download unit-e, visit [bitcoincore.org](https://bitcoincore.org/en/releases/).

 Running
 ---------------------
-The following are some helpful notes on how to run UnitE on your native platform.
+The following are some helpful notes on how to run Unit-e on your native platform.

 ### Unix